|

 6. carotid

-of or relating to either of the two major arteries supplying blood to the head and neck
+of a major artery supplying blood to the head and neck

 7. umber